Yef05/Proyecto-Bioinform-tica/README.md

 This repository contains scripts and instructions to replicate the analyses of the paper.
-Data to replicate the analyses is available in [MGnify](https://www.ebi.ac.uk/metagenomics/studies/MGYS00003860#overview).
+Data to replicate the analyses is available in MGnify, Study [MGYS00003860](https://www.ebi.ac.uk/metagenomics/studies/MGYS00003860#overview).

 * Scripts to replicate the whole microbiome analyses are available [here](https://github.com/Yef05/Proyecto-Bioinform-tica/wiki/1.-Sequence-processing).